“For even as, in poverty, all the members of the family are hungering, thus also, in inheritance, shall all the members of the family be filled.”

 So why do Christians get confused by this verse?
 It’s due to a combination of the fact that they’ve misunderstood the various passages in Scripture about judgement and “hell” — and are interpreting this and other Pauline passages about salvation in light of their misunderstandings of those judgement passages rather than interpreting those particular passages in light of this and other Pauline passages about salvation — along with the fact that the Greek word ἐν/en in this verse is rendered as “in” (“in Adam” and “in Christ”) rather than “through” or “because of” in many translations of Scripture (including the one I quoted).
 These factors lead them to assume one can only be “in” one of the two people, which causes them to miss the fact that the word “all” in both clauses is the exact same group of people (“all of humanity”).
 To be fair, these words can mean “inside” something, positionally-speaking (either literally or figuratively, depending on the context), but both the Greek word “ἐν” and the English word “in” can also mean “through (the action of)” or “because of” something or someone, and that’s what Paul was getting at in this parallelism, as I’m hoping my example about poverty and hunger, as well as the mathematical way of expressing the respective parallelisms, helped make clear.

-So, simply put, even if “in Christ” in 1 Corinthians 15:22 was meant to be positional in nature, everyone is “in Christ” from an absolute perspective anyway, and the context of the parallelism makes it clear that it has to be talking about the absolute rather than the relative perspective (especially in light of the next few verses in that passage, which you can read about here).
+So, simply put, even if “in Christ” in 1 Corinthians 15:22 was meant to be positional in nature, everyone will eventually be “in Christ” from an absolute perspective anyway, and the fact that this is a parallelism makes it clear that it has to be talking about the absolute rather than the relative perspective (especially in light of the next few verses in that passage, which you can read about here).